OmarShafei-coder/SignToSpeech/README.md

 Sign To Speech
 ===================================

-An app that receives a text via bluetooth from a microcontrlle, show it in the screen, and the text si pronounced
+An app that receives a text via bluetooth from a microcontroller, show it in the screen, and the text is pronounced

 Introduction
 ------------